 iii) An overall percentage reduction to the piece of work reflecting the percentage of the work which is the subject of the academic misconduct, as determined by the Academic Misconduct Officer.
 This could also include a reduction in marks to a lower spot mark if the published marking criteria use spot marks.
 The amount of material deemed to be academic misconduct is a matter of academic judgment and cannot be determined by a Turnitin report alone.

 iv) A mark of zero for the entire piece of coursework or assessment in which the academic misconduct has occurred.
 In the case of misconduct in examination a mark of zero will be recorded for the examination in question.

 v) To be applied in relation to ‘failure to disclose previous experience or qualifications that are a bar to enrolment on a module’ only, a mark of zero for the module with the requirement for the student to take a different module as a reassessment (where a reassessment opportunity is permitted).

 vi) If the misconduct does not relate to work undertaken in a taught module or as part of a taught programme of study, the case should be referred to the Academic Misconduct Committee (see above).

-vii) Where an academic penalty is not appropriate (eg where a student has been found to have assisted another to gain an unpermitted advantage), the Head of School may request that the Chair of the Academic Appeals and Misconduct Committee uses summary jurisdiction to apply a fine up to a maximum of £150.
-The Secretary to the Committee will liaise with the Chair on the Head of School’s behalf.
+vii) Where an academic penalty is not appropriate (e.g., where a student has been found to have assisted another student to gain an unpermitted advantage but the assisting student is not enrolled on the module in which the collusion has occurred), the Academic Misconduct Officer may request that the Chair of the Academic Appeals and Misconduct Committee uses summary jurisdiction to apply a fine up to a maximum of £250.
+The Secretary to the Committee will liaise with the Chair on the Academic Misconduct Officer’s behalf.
 The Chair may approve the request or liaise with the University Assessor as outlined above if they believe it to be relevant to the case.

 Student self-referral to Academic Misconduct Committee